 7. Practice writing terms.
 In this way, you can learn the proper spelling.
 Also, practice drawing and labeling diagrams so that you will be able to quickly recognize structures that require labeling on an exam question.
 Although only the final comprehensive lecture exam will include diagrams, it is wise to get into the regular study habit of learning the required diagrams at the start of the course.
 Create flowcharts or pathway diagrams to summarize connections between organs and organ systems.
 Although we will study the human body according to each individual organ system, you must not forget that all are interconnected both structurally and functionally.
 Expect questions that test your understanding of the human body as an integrated whole.

 8. Study effectively and intelligently.
 In other words, don't cram!
 Plan your study sessions in advance and allow for enough time to adequately review the material.
-Form a study group with other students if that is an effective study technique for you.
+Form a study group with other students.
 Study to understand rather than simply memorize.
 The greatest hurtle for any student in an anatomy course is the sheer volume of information that must be learned.
 Repetition remains one of the more effective means of memorizing and understanding information, but it is important that you remember two key points.
 First, start early in the semester and study regularly.
 If you review continually and on a regular basis, then you will retain more information and improve your understanding.
 Second, take frequent breaks while studying.
 The human brain is not a sponge.
 We can only take in so much information at one time.
 After approximately 25 – 30 minutes take a break for about 10 minutes.
 Get up, stretch your legs and perhaps get a drink and then return to studying.
 Remember the key steps of repeated review and short study intervals.

-9. Skeletons, microscopes, microscope slides, and anatomy models will be available in Halsey Instructional Technology Services (Halsey 259) to aid your studying for lecture and lab exams.
+9. Skeletons, microscopes, microscope slides, and anatomy models will be available in Halsey Collaborative Learning Center (Halsey 259) to aid your studying for lecture and lab exams.
 Use every opportunity to study the models and other teaching materials.

 10. Do not fall behind!
 Otherwise, these tips and techniques will have only limited benefit.